New Westminster Soccer Club – Return to Play Plan (Currently in Phase2)

 Casual spectator areas will be around the fields of play.
 Our expectation is:

-- A maximum of one spectator per family is allowed
+- A maximum of two spectators per family is allowed

 - Physical distancing is maintained in the casual areas